 3. Another activity is going to pick up our grass fed beef.
 We have gotten our beef from several farmers and we always make sure to check out the farm (and butcher), to see if the meat is up to our standards.
 What kid doesn’t enjoy going to a farm and seeing animals right?
 Check out these beautiful grass fed cows!
 Yep, they are eating grass all right! 🙂 We also get our free range chickens (yes, they are running all over the place eating bugs and grass), and our organic eggs from the Amish farmer next door.

 4. We head to another farm to get our raw milk.
 The country side is so beautiful that I have no problem making the drive.
 I would much rather drive an hour for clean wholesome food, then spend an hour in a crowded grocery store!

 5. We are also very active in growing our own organic food.
 My girls have learned so much and really appreciates all the hard work that goes into bringing our harvest to the table.
-They help with the weeding, the planting, the watering and the harvesting.
+They help with pulling weeds, the planting, the watering and the harvesting.
 I can truly say that my girls have become excellent gardeners and it is something the whole family enjoys doing!

-This might seem like a lot of work to get food, but I am hear to tell you, it is not!
-When you involve your family, it is fun time and family time.
+This might seem like a lot of work to get food, but I am here to tell you, it is not!
+When you involve your family, it is a fun time and family time.
 You are building memories and teaching lessons!
 We are taking a drive into the country to get some fresh air and to learn about how things should be and how they once were!
-My girls never say “I don’t want to go to the farm mom” but always say “ahhh mom, I don’t want to goto the grocery store”, and I don’t blame them.
+My girls never say “I don’t want to go to the farm, Mom” but always say “ahh mom, I don’t want to go to the grocery store.”
+And I don’t blame them.
 Enjoy the countryside, enjoy nature, enjoy educating your children about the purer times.
 You won’t regret it, I promise!